Translate English video to Hindi | Fast, accurate AI | HeyGen

 How does English to Hindi video translation work?

 English audio is first transcribed, then converted into natural Hindi using contextual AI models that preserve tone and pacing.
-The system then generates subtitles or a synchronised Hindi voiceover, helping your localised video stay clear, accurate, and ready for publishing.
+The system finally generates subtitles or a synchronized Hindi voiceover, helping your localised video stay clear, accurate, and ready for publishing.

 How can I translate a video from English to Hindi?